V1.0 Dec 20 2008

 Speeding up, slowing down, and turning are all accelerations.
 The car (and driver) have mass.
 Therefore, in order to produce larger accelerations - which make us faster so we can win races - we need more force, or grip.

-If we pretend for a moment that we have to ability to change the physical properties of the tires we use (which really isn't that too far reduced from reality, given that there is usually a "best tire" and we had better be using it if we want to win) maximizing our ability to speed up, slow down, and turn is really about maximizing grip.
+If we pretend for a moment that we don't have the ability to change the physical properties of the tires we use (which really isn't that too far removed from reality, given that there is usually a "best tire" and we had better be using it if we want to win) maximizing our ability to speed up, slow down, and turn is really about maximizing grip.
 Each tire can produce a certain maximum amount of grip before it lets go and starts sliding, and what we want to do is make sure that tire is producing its maximum grip so we can use it to accelerate the car.

-(We can also reduce the mass of the car/driver, but for now we'll assume the rules stipulate a minimum weight -- as they usually do - and that we are already there)
+(We can also reduce the mass of the car/driver, but for now we'll assume the rules stipulate a minimum weight - as they usually do - and that we are already there)

 But remember - we have four tires, not just one.
 It's not enough to maximize the grip out of any one tire; we have to consider all four tires as a system, not just as individual tires.